crispgm/nvim-go/README.md

-# nvim-go (WIP)
+# nvim-go

 [![build](https://github.com/crispgm/nvim-go/actions/workflows/ci.yml/badge.svg)](https://github.com/crispgm/nvim-go/actions/workflows/ci.yml)

-A minimal implementation of Golang development plugin, which handles features LSP not provide.
+A minimal implementation of Golang development plugin, which handles features that LSP (Language Server Protocol) client not provide.

-Neovim 0.5 embeds a built-in LSP and we are able to do most of vim-go's features by LSP client like `gopls`.
+Neovim 0.5 embeds a built-in LSP client and we are able to do most of vim-go's features by LSP client like `gopls`, `nvim-go` collaborates with these features to get Golang development done.

+This project is still under early development and you may use at your own risk.

 ## Features

+- Auto format with `:GoFormat` when saving
+- Run linters with `:GoLint` (via `golangci-lint`) automatically
+- Quickly test with `:GoTestFunc` and `:GoTestFile`

+### LSP Client

+We recommend `gopls` LSP client to handle the following:
+- Code Completion
+- Definitions, references, and other language parts
+- Diagnosis

 ## Installation